Advice and support for students affected by coronavirus (COVID-19).

 Your deposit will be credited to your future tuition fees.
 If you do attend the upcoming semester (including commencing online remotely or catching up when you arrive), your deposit will be reflected in the balance due on your fee statement after you have selected your subjects.

-If you do not attend the upcoming semester, you will need to withdraw from those subjects before each subject’s census date to avoid a late withdrawal result and a fee liability.
-Impacted students will be supported in this process.
+If you do not attend the upcoming semester, you will need to withdraw from those subjects.
+The University acknowledges some students will need to withdraw after the census date as travel restrictions are still uncertain.
+The University will facilitate a credit against your future enrolment or a refund, whether you withdraw before or after the census date.
+Affected students will be supported in this process.

 I am currently delayed and am not sure I can arrive in time for the start of classes.
 I’ve already paid my full tuition for the upcoming semester.
 What should I do?